bridgecrew-perf4/kata-terraform/README.md

 * Create a new directory, called mod
 * Import that in the top level main.tf
 * Delete the configs from the main file and move it into the module ( mod ) main.tf

-* terraform state list => Shows the state is still outside of the module

 * use terraform to move the state into the module
 * Run terraform init

+* test : $ terraform state list
+    * Shows the state is now in the module

-* Test: cat main.tf
+* Test: $ cat main.tf
     * The only things in here are the provider and the module

 * Test: $ terraform apply
     * nothing is created or deleted

-* Test: $ terraform state list
-    * Shows the state now in the module